EylonT/eks-wordpress/README.md

 # This project provisions a wordpress EKS cluster.

+NOTE:

+This project has recently been updated to reflect on a lot of changes from the last two years.
+IAM policies were updated.
+A lot of the syntax in the EKS module was deprecated so it has been updated to work with the latest version.
+The bastion host is no logner living in a public subnet and does not have any public IP and SSH access.
+You can only access it via SSM in the AWS console or CLI which is the best practice.
+DB subnets have been added, so application subnets are private and have NAT gateways and DB subnets don't have access to the internet at all.
+A folder for provisioning remote tfstate S3 bucket and DynamoDB has been added.
+Updated EKS to use version 1.26
+Updated the bastion host to use Amazon Linux 2023

 The project uses terraform to initialize the following:

-* VPC with 3 private subnets and 3 public subnets in 3 availability zones
+* VPC with 3 db subnets, 3 private subnets and 3 public subnets in 3 availability zones
-* NAT gateway
+* NAT gateway per az
 * EFS file system for persistent storage
-* EKS cluster of 3 nodes in the private subnets
+* EKS cluster of 3 nodes in each private subnet
-* Bastion host in a public subnet
+* Bastion host in the private subnet for administrating the eks cluster and terraform
-* RDS database in a private subnet with multi-az
+* RDS database in a db non-internet subnet with multi-az
 * Security groups for the bastion host, eks nodes and rds
 * policy and role to the eks cluster with permissions for efs

 The EKS nodes will run a deployment of wordpress pods with a load balancer service, a persistent volume (efs) and a mysql database (rds).
-You can use the bastion host to connect to the private nodes if needed, with ssh agent forwarding that will forward your key pair to the nodes. for example:

-eval `ssh-agent` - will start the ssh agent process ssh-add *your key.pem* ssh -A ec2-user@IP ssh ec2-user@INTERNAL-IP

-*** NOTE ***

-If you are on Linux, please change the shared_credentials_file in the providers.tf file to your credentials location.
-If you are using any region other than us-east-1, please change the default region variable in the variables.tf file or use terraform apply -var region="value".

 ## Project requirments: